Princepm02/Java/2D Array/Condition 2D Array/README.md

-# Java 2D Matrix Input and Modification
+# 2D Matrix Input and Modification

 This Java program allows users to create a 2D matrix, enter its values, and ensure that no zero values exist within the matrix.
 If zero values are detected, the program prompts the user to re-enter non-zero values for those positions.
 The final updated matrix is then printed.